jaytimm/corpuslingr/README.md

 ### clr\_desc\_corpus()

-A simple function for describing an annotated corpus, providing some basic aggregate statisitcs at the corpus, genre, and text levels.
+A simple function for describing an annotated corpus, providing some basic aggregate statistics at the corpus, genre, and text levels.

 ``` r
 summary <- corpuslingr::clr_desc_corpus(lingr_corpus,doc="doc_id",